scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--config.php_Settings.md

 sudo nano /var/snap/nextcloud/current/nextcloud/config/config.php
 ```

-### Skeleton for default dokuments, files and folders etc.
+### Skeleton for default documents, files and folders etc.

 Default documents, files and folders for new users may be placed in a "skeleton" directory.
 Thus new users will find documents files an folders in their Nextcloud upon first login.
 Create a skeleton directory ` /var/snap/nextcloud/common/skeleton `